A lot of people struggle with tracking calories and macros (protein, carbs and fat) and hitting their ideal macro targets every day.

 You’ll be able to read even more on this subject in the near future as I have almost finished my new book that teaches every technique in detail on how to lose fat without counting calories or tracking macros.

-I’m often asked, “Should I track macros or eat intuitively?”
+I’m often asked, “Should I track macros or eat instinctively?”
 That’s the wrong question because it’s not an either or decision.
 I’ll say it again that recommending non-tracking strategies doesn’t mean I no longer endorse macro tracking and meal planning by the numbers.

 What it means is I want to give you an additional set of tools to use that you can choose based on your situation at any time.
 Whoever has the most tools, the most options, the most flexibility wins.
 More news on the new book in the next month or so.

 What if these easier and simpler alternatives don’t work?
 Well, after a fair trial, if they don’t work, then I’d suggest you hunker down and learn how to calculate your personal ideal calorie and macro targets and do macro based meal planning, macro tracking or both, even if you found it difficult when you first tried.
-Do it even if you have to hire a coach to get you started.

 Train hard and expect success,